shtukas/gaia/README.md

 - **In progress**: Recovering the functionalities of Gaia-Genesis
 - **In progress**: Implementing the web server and have basic online search
 - Developping the Directives functionality

+## Vocabulary

+There are two repositories: The regular file system tree itself, and Xcache (at least one instance of it).
+Gaia only reads from the regular file system tree (from root folders that are specified by the user) and stores data in Xcache.

+The data stored in Xcache are called **Aion points**.
+They are defined as JSON objects.
+Aion points are represented inside the program as **Aeson Values**.
+We also have the notion of **Gaia projection** of Aeson Values by which we extract from Aeson Values the data contained in the Value in a way that is more user friendly. **Filepath** is a complete FS path to a file. **Folderpath** is a complete FS path to a directory.
+The term used to refer to both Filepaths and Folderpaths is **Locationpath**.